nodejs/node/doc/guides/collaborator-guide.md

 Collaborators may opt to elevate pull requests or issues to the [TSC][].
 Do this if a pull request or issue:

-* is labeled `semver-major`, or
+* Is labeled `semver-major`, or
-* has a significant impact on the codebase, or
+* Has a significant impact on the codebase, or
-* is controversial, or
+* Is controversial, or
-* is at an impasse among Collaborators who are participating in the discussion.
+* Is at an impasse among Collaborators who are participating in the discussion.

 @-mention the `@nodejs/tsc` GitHub team if you want to elevate an issue to the [TSC][].
 Do not use the GitHub UI on the right-hand side to assign to